ziadoz/awesome-php/README.md

 * [Voices of the ElePHPant](https://voicesoftheelephpant.com/) - Interviews with members of PHP community.

 ## PHP Podcasts
-*Podcasts with a main focus on PHP topics*
+*Podcasts with a focus on PHP topics.*

 * [PHP Town Hall](https://phptownhall.com/) - A casual PHP podcast by Ben Edmunds and Phil Sturgeon.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people that make the PHP community special.